avimaybee/focusflow/APP_EXPLANATION.md

 - **File**: `src/app/dashboard/page.tsx`
 - **Purpose**: To provide users with a personalized overview of their activity and progress, incorporating gamification elements.
 - **Structure**:
-  - **KPI Cards**: A row of cards at the top displaying key metrics like "Current Streak," "Summaries Made," and "Quizzes Taken."
+  - **KPI Cards**: A row of cards at the top displaying key metrics like "Summaries Made" and "Quizzes Taken," using an `AnimatedNumber` component for effect.
+  - **Study Streak Card**: A dedicated card that visualizes the user's current study streak with a glowing flame icon that changes color based on streak length.
   - **Weekly Progress Chart**: A bar chart (`Recharts`) that visualizes the user's logged study hours against their weekly goal.
   - **Actions & Stats Panel**:
     - A component for setting or updating a weekly study goal.